To spell resume with accents or not? Is résumé "more correct" than resume? We'll show you the correct spelling. (And no, it's not resamay).

 CV stands for Curriculum Vitae or “course of life.”
 In the US, a CV is a 2–12 page academic document that describes your school career in deep detail.
 In Europe, a CV is a standard 1–2 page resume for a job, tailored to the position.

-In other words, CV meaning depends on your location.
+In other words, the meaning and definition of a CV depends on your location.

-Here’s a quick rundown of both kinds of CVs.
+Here’s a quick rundown of both kinds of CVs and their definitions:

 What Is an American CV?

 Since it’s not tailored to a specific job opening, it adds everything universities might care about.
 That means every publication, conference, and school project you’ve done.

 What Does CV Mean in England?